-Remember, while you’re going through your publishing flow, you’ll be able to push to either mainnet or Goerli, the testnet we support.
+Remember, while you’re going through your publishing flow, you’ll be able to push to either mainnet or Goerli.
 If you’re a first-time subgraph developer, we highly suggest you start with publishing to Goerli, which is free to do.
 This will allow you to see how the subgraph will work in The Graph Explorer and will allow you to test curation elements.

 Subgraphs with curation signal are shown to Indexers so that they can be indexed on the decentralized network.
 You can publish subgraphs and signal in one transaction, which allows you to mint the first curation signal on the subgraph and saves on gas costs.
 By adding your signal to the signal later provided by Curators, your subgraph will also have a higher chance of ultimately serving queries.